sucharita1/School_District_Analysis/README.md

 2. The School Summary showed the same thing that Avg.
 Math Score for Thomas High School came down by .06 points that is after rounding .1 points.
 The reading score actaully went up by .05 points.
 And the % Passing Math, % Passing Reading, % Overall passing were in tenth of percent and too small to matter they meant discrepancy in one thousandth of a value.

 3. The rank of the Top five schools and the bottom five schools were the same.
+But Thomas High School being the second school in top 5 showed avg Math score came down by  .07 points appox and avg Reading score went up by .05 points approx. Both can be rounded off to .1 points.
+But, the % Passing Math, % Passing Reading, % Overall passing were in tenth of percent and too small to matter they meant discrepancy in one thousandth of a value.

 4. The score based on spending_per_student, school size or school type also showed minor changes but taking into account that hundredths (range: 0.01–0.09) or lower do not impact an average  and  tenths of a percent (.1-.9) is equivalent to thousandths of a value, or grade.
 Like averages, thousandths of a grade don't have an impact on the overall percentage because they are so small.